SPOC-group/double_descent_uncertainty/README.md

-Companion repository for the paper "A study of uncertainty quatification in overparametrized high-dimensional models"
+## Companion repository for the paper "A study of uncertainty quantification in overparametrized high-dimensional models"

-## Prerequisite

-TODO : List the packages required to run everything

-Running the experiments requires the package `gcmpyo3` to be installed.
-Since it is made of Python bindings of a Rust library, it requires the rust toolchain and the packages `pyo3` and `maturin` to be installed.

-## Reproducing the figures

-The notebook `main.ipynb` can be used to reproduce the figures of the paper, and also produce similar plots in new settings.
+This repository contains the code required to reproduce all the plots in the paper, and produce similar plots with different parameters.
+It containts four parts :

+- The `gcmpyo3` folder contains the library that computes the state evolution equation for the different estimators.
+Run `install.sh` to compile the library and generate the Python bindings.

+- The `core` folder containts useful functions (e.g. compute the test error and calibration of the estimators, compute temperature scaling, ...)

+- The `main.ipynb` produces the plots

-To compute the optimal penalizations $\lambda_{\rm error}$, $\lambda_{\rm loss}$ and $\lambda_{\rm evidence}$, use the bash script
+- The script `search_lambda.sh` is used to compute the optimal penalizations $\lambda_{\rm error}$, $\lambda_{\rm loss}$ and $\lambda_{\rm evidence}$ for the ERM and empirical Bayes estimators.

-`search_lambda.sh` and modify the parameters.
+### Prerequisites

+The `environment.yml` file contains the required Python packages.
+You will also need the Rust toolchain to compile the library.